UX Design • E-Learning

 CS Academy is an online, interactive high school computer science curriculum founded at Carnegie Mellon University.
 The platform bridges the gap between the fun, engaging K-8 resources and the challenging AP CS courses, while providing extensive teacher support.
-There are over 1000 participants from 40 schools nationally and internationally and will be growing to 200 schools in the Fall.
-Microsoft TEALS will be adopting this curriculum as part of their Introduction to Computer Science offering.
+There are currently 6000 students from over 300 schools nationally and internationally.
+Microsoft TEALS has adopted this curriculum as part of their Introduction to Computer Science offering as we continue to expand the curriculum.

 Roles + Responsibilities